brootaylor/brootaylor-v3/src/_content/pages/about.md

   <h3 id="cv" tabindex="-1" class="visually-hidden">Need a copy of my CV? <a class="header-anchor" href="#cv">#</a></h3>
   <p><small><em>(Need to see a copy of my CV for some reason?
 You're welcome to <a href="/BruceTaylorCV">download a copy</a>.)</em></small></p>
 </div>

 ---

+## A little more about me

+If you're interested, here's a bit of a longer read on [who I am personally](/about/me).

+---